6 Family Day Trips you must do in Chania

 There is so much to do and see in western Crete it would be a shame to have travelled so far and not see more of this beautiful part of the island.
 There are gorges to be walked, ancient sites to be visited, time trodden villages to be discovered, and further afield stunning sandy beaches to be lazed upon.
 Why not hire a car and get out and about?
 You can hire for just one day or as many as you choose.
 We will be happy to recommend local car hire companies.

-Please find below some of our 6 Top Pick family days out.
+Here below some of our 6 Top Pick family days out in Chania.

-1. Balos-Gramvoussa – worth a visit for the spectacular lagoon, fascinating geological aspects, the flora (especially early season), the archaeology (Venetian castle) – and of course the fun of a boat trip!
+1. Balos and Gramvousa worth a visit for the spectacular lagoon, fascinating geological aspects, the flora (especially early season), the archaeology (Venetian castle) – and of course the fun of a boat trip!
 Sailing, exploring, and swimming in the emerald lagoon – all in one trip!

-For a daily cruise to Balos and Gramvousa with your family, click HERE:Check availability
+For a daily cruise to Balos and Gramvousa with your family, click HERE

 2. Elafonissi – worth a visit as you pass through beautiful mountainous scenery en route to get there, visit the Monastery of Chrysoskalitsa with its ‘golden’ steps, and wade out to the small island from the amazing white sandy beach of Elafonissi.
-Call in at the eco village of Milia on the way, an authentic 17th century mountain settlement which has been transformed into and eco-friendly tourist complex.
+Call in at the eco-village of Milia on the way, an authentic 17th-century mountain settlement which has been transformed into an eco-friendly tourist complex.

 4. The Botanical Gardens of Crete – spend two or three hours at this educational and recreational 150 acre park.
 Set in the foothills of the White Mountains, this park is unique and was lovingly created out of the ashes of a great fire which destroyed the area in 2003.
 The microclimate is a paradise for hundreds of plants, trees, and shrubs from all over the world.
 Try the restaurant where everything is produced locally – even the beer!